Florida Wind Zone Map: How to Identify Your Rating

 Here’s how to find your zone:

 1. Use a Wind Zone Map: A zone chart or map provided by FEMA or HUD divides the country into zones based on wind speeds.
-You can search for interactive maps online or check your state’s emergency management website.
+Many online wind zone maps also show expected MPH ranges and regional storm exposure levels for residential structures.

 2. Check Local Building Codes: Contact your city or county building department to confirm your wind zone.
 Local officials often provide specific requirements for your area.